 Top Causes of Death in the Line of Duty

-According to recent data, the top three dangers to police officers include:
+According to recent data, the top four dangers to police officers include:

 - Shootings: Firearms were the leading cause of death for police officers in the last decade, according to data from the National Law Enforcement Officers Memorial Fund.

-- Other felonious causes: Because police officers are often the first responders in criminal incidents, they are placed in hazardous situations.
+- Other felonious causes: Because police officers are often the first responders to criminal incidents, they are placed in potentially hazardous situations.

 Because you risk your life more than the average person, protecting your family with life insurance is crucial.